tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>The coverage (extent or scope) of the content of the resource.
 Temporal coverage will typically include temporal period (a period label, date, or date range) to which the subjects of the media or media collection relate.
-If dates are mentioned, they should follow ISO 8601.
+If dates are mentioned, they SHOULD follow ISO 8601.
 When the resource is a Collection, this refers to the temporal coverage of the collection.
-Following dcterms:temporal, the value must be a URI.</td>
+Following dcterms:temporal, the value MUST be a URI.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>